Perspective | An open letter to the emerging cicadas in my backyard

 Funny story: I knew your parents!
 Like you, they were wonderful, gregarious little cicadas.
 They climbed these same trees 17 years ago.
-Sadly, they died of natural causes in 2004, right before you were born, or hatched or whatever.
+Sadly, they died of natural causes in 2004, right before you were born — or hatched or whatever.
 You would’ve loved them, and they certainly would’ve been proud of you.

 I’m dating myself, but I even knew your grandparents — when I was 10 back in 1987!
 Your resemblance to both your parents and grandparents is uncanny.